dzhang314/my-markdown-docs/notes/websites.md

 The style of this website is based on the [Bootswatch Litera theme](https://bootswatch.com/litera/) with a few manual tweaks in [dkzhang-style.css](https://github.com/dzhang314/my-markdown-docs/blob/main/templates/dkzhang-style.css) to adjust navbar and card padding.
 I apply a `max-width` constraint to the main `container-lg` to improve legibility and ensure consistent printing.
 A width of `19cm` fits A4 paper with 1cm margins and US Letter paper with 0.5" margins.

-I display text using the highly-legible [STIX fonts](https://www.stixfonts.org/), which are optimized for both screen and print media and are conveniently hosted by [Google Fonts](https://fonts.google.com/specimen/STIX+Two+Text).
+I display text using the [STIX fonts](https://www.stixfonts.org/), which are optimized for legibility on both screen and print media and are conveniently hosted by [Google Fonts](https://fonts.google.com/specimen/STIX+Two+Text).
 To match the STIX glyphs, I display code using [Fira Code](https://github.com/tonsky/FiraCode?tab=readme-ov-file) at `font-size: 1.0rem;` and slightly enlarge the KaTeX math font with `.katex { font-size: 1.05em; }`.